ENSTA-U2IS-AI/awesome-uncertainty-deeplearning/README.md

 If you think that we miss a paper, or if you have any ideas for improvements, please send a message on the corresponding [GitHub discussions](https://github.com/ENSTA-U2IS/awesome-uncertainty-deeplearning/discussions).

 You may also send an email at:
 `gianni dot franchi at ensta-paris dot fr` with "[Awesome Uncertainty]" as subject.
-Tell us where the paper was published and where, and send us GitHub and ArXiv links if they are available.
+Tell us where the paper was published and when, and send us GitHub and ArXiv links if they are available.

 <h2>
 Table of Contents